BT packages... unpackaged

 Fibre optic broadband is the fastest, most reliable internet that BT currently offers.
 It’s designed to cater to large households where multiple users connect different gadgets online at the same time, and for data-hungry activities like watching online video, streaming music, and video games.

-- BT Infinity 1 - gives you download speeds of up to 52Mb, 25B of usage a month, 5GB of online storage, and free BT Sport via the internet and its smartphone app.
+- BT Infinity 1 - gives you download speeds of up to 52Mb, 25GB of usage a month, security software, and 5GB of online storage.